pconrad-fb/markdown/markdown-dreams/docs/getting-started/getting-started.md

 |Definition Lists| | |&#10004;|&#10004;|
 |Abbreviations | | |&#10004;|&#10004; |

 Some tools include extensions that provide additional capabilities.
-[Hugo](../../tools/tools-publishing/#hugo), for example, has an extensible framework of shortcodes that let you do things like admonitions or create your own features.
-Many tools, including [MkDocs](../tools/tools-publishing/#mkdocs), use the [Python-Markdown Extensions](https://python-markdown.github.io/extensions/), which offer even more capabilities out of the box.
+[Hugo](../../tools/tools-publishing/#hugo), for example, has an extensible framework of shortcodes that let you  create your own features.
+Many tools, including [MkDocs](../tools/tools-publishing/#mkdocs), use the [Python-Markdown Extensions](https://python-markdown.github.io/extensions/), which offer additional formatting capabilities out of the box.
 There are also more complex systems that work with Markdown, such as [Markdown+Math](https://marketplace.visualstudio.com/items?itemName=goessner.mdmath), which displays LaTeX math, and [Mermaid](https://mermaid-js.github.io/mermaid/#/), which generates diagrams.

 **The command line**
 Some of the recipes in this guide involve at least some typing on the command line.
 You'll definitely need to use the command line a little bit when you're working with [Hugo](../../tools/tools-publishing/#hugo), [MkDocs](../../tools/tools-publishing/#mkdocs), or [Pandoc](../../tools/tools-publishing/#pandoc).